NinjasCL-labs/onyx-examples/examples/misc/hello.md

 ```

 By default, the core standard libraries are included in any **Onyx** program.
 When
-designing the language, there wer two choices: include the standard libraries
+designing the language, there were two choices: include the standard libraries
 by default, or have the user include them.
 As the vast majority of **Onyx** programs
 use the standard library, I opted to include them by default.
 There is a compiler
 option to disable loading the standard library, if that is needed.
 For the sake